kasem-sm/SlimeKT/docs/api/article/post_article.md

 |:----------------|:---------------------------|
 | `Authorization` | Bearer Token <User Token>` |

-Creates a new Article provided that the user is authenticated.
-If the user passes a topic name which doesn't exists, the server would automatically create a new topic by that name.
+It creates a new article provided that the user is authenticated.
+If the user passes a topic name that doesn't exist, the server will automatically create a new topic with that name.

 Create Request:
 ```